nuwaLab/TwinFuzz/README.md

-# DiffEntro
+# TwinFuzz

-DiffEntro is an entropy-guided differential testing framework that bridges the work of the AI ​​and SE communities and enhances the robust generalization of defensible models.
+TwinFuzz is an entropy-guided differential testing framework enhancing the robust generalization of defensible models.

 ## 0x01 Prerequisite
 The project is developed based on Python 3.7 and Tensorflow 2.6.0, conda is recommended for enviroment isolation.